firebase/quickstart-nodejs/TUTORIAL.md

 ```
 Awesome.
 We're going to peek under the hood next, but the gist is our test suite populated the Firestore emulator with data and made a series of access requests, which were allowed and denied according to our Security Rules, and checked per our test cases.

+All of the tests pass, isn't that great?
+Well, that depends on how secure our app *really* is and just what exactly the tests are confirming.
+Let's take a look...

 ## Lock down Security Rules

 The Firebase emulators are waiting for more database interactions and Security Rules evaluations!